LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 2. Click **Domain Settings** in the upper-left corner.
 3. Specify the following:
     * **Domain Name**: Enter a name.
 Use a standard naming convention to make sorting and finding domains easier.
     * **Add Intents and Entities**: You can select to add these manually or import them via a CSV file or Google sheet.
-If you import them via a CSV file, the operation is additive, i.e., the intents and entities are appended to the existing ones. **Note:** The import file should only be named with and contain alphanumeric characters.
+If you import them via a CSV file, the operation is additive, i.e., the intents and entities are appended to the existing ones.
+You can import intents but not entities if desired; in this case, don't specify an entities file/sheet. **Note:** An import file should only be named with and contain alphanumeric characters.

         A Google sheet must be public, i.e., with no file restrictions in place.
 If you import a Google sheet, be aware that this establishes a link between the domain and the sheet.
 If you later sync the domain with the sheet, the domain is updated with the current contents in the sheet.